 H.E.
 Bell gives an alternative method of calculation, dating from Edward I’s reign (i.e. 1272-1307): a male heir’s fine could be as high as two years of his land’s annual value and a female’s as high as three, depending on how the heir’s land was held – in possession or in reversion.

 Understandably, few young heirs refused their marriages.
 In addition to the financial penalty, it would have been difficult for a teenager to find people prepared to support their decision.

-However, the Court grew increasingly unpopular among families whose heirs were at risk of becoming royal wards, even though that did not stop such families from doing their best to acquire wardships for themselves.
+The Court became increasingly unpopular among families whose heirs were at risk of becoming royal wards.
+However, that did not stop such families from doing their best to acquire wardships for themselves.
 The Court was finally abolished in 1666.